 Hunde im Frühling - Zeolith unterstützt den Stoffwechsel und die Entgiftung, gut im Fellwechsel und Durchfall

-Spring for dogs: Typical challenges and how to optimally support your four-legged friend
+🌷 Spring for dogs: Typical challenges and how to best support your four-legged friend

-Spring for dogs: Typical challenges and how to optimally support your four-legged friend
+Spring for dogs: Typical challenges and how to best support your four-legged friend

-STEINKRAFT Zeolite for dogs: Healthy through the coat change - Zeolite supports with natural minerals
+STEINKRAFT Zeolite for dogs: Healthy through shedding - Zeolite supports with natural minerals

-Finally spring!
-The days are getting longer, the sun
+Spring is finally here!
+The days are getting longer, the sun is shining

-The weather is back, and nature is coming alive.
-For us humans, this often means a good mood, renewed energy, and the desire to spend plenty of time outdoors.
+It's becoming more frequent again, and nature is awakening.
+For us humans, this often means a good mood, renewed energy, and the desire to spend lots of time outdoors.
 Our dogs also enjoy warmer temperatures, exciting smells, and varied walks.

-But as beautiful as spring is, it brings with it some special challenges for dogs.
+But as beautiful as spring is, it brings some special challenges for dogs.

-In this blog article, you'll learn what you should pay attention to now, how to optimally accompany your dog through the spring season, and why zeolite can be a wonderful support for his body.
+In this blog article you will learn what you should pay attention to now, how to best support your dog through the spring season and why zeolite can be a wonderful support for his body.

-STEINKRAFT Zeolite for dogs support in spring - Collie sitting in a dandelion field
+STEINKRAFT Zeolite provides support for dogs in spring - Collie sits in a dandelion field

-1. Spring is parasite season – beware of ticks and the like.
+1. Spring is parasite season – beware of ticks and other parasites.

-As temperatures rise, unwelcome guests become active again.
+As soon as temperatures rise, unwanted guests become active again.
 Ticks are among the biggest pests for dogs in spring.
-They lurk in the tall grass and undergrowth, just waiting to pounce on their next host.
-After a long walk in the woods or meadow, you should check your dog thoroughly – ticks especially like to hide on the head, behind the ears, in the armpits, and between the toes.
+They lurk in tall grass and undergrowth, just waiting to drop onto their next host.
+After a long walk in the woods or meadows, you should thoroughly check your dog – ticks particularly like to hide on the head, behind the ears, in the armpits, and between the toes.

-A tick bite is not only unpleasant but can also transmit dangerous diseases, such as Lyme disease or anaplasmosis.
-Therefore, it's worth considering appropriate tick protection in advance—be it in the form of spot-ons, collars, or natural alternatives.
+A tick bite is not only unpleasant, but can also transmit dangerous diseases.
+These include, for example, Lyme disease and anaplasmosis.
+Therefore, it's worth thinking about suitable tick protection in good time – whether in the form of spot-on treatments, collars, or natural alternatives.

 Fleas and mites also become more active in spring.
-So pay attention to whether your dog is scratching or shaking noticeably.
-If detected early, an infestation can be easily brought under control.
+So pay attention to whether your dog is scratching or shaking excessively.
+If detected early, an infestation can be easily controlled.

 2. Allergy season – when spring itches

-Spring is pollen season.
-Not only many people notice this, but more and more dogs are too.
-If you notice your dog sneezing more often, rubbing their eyes frequently, or constantly nibbling and licking their paws, this could be a sign of a pollen allergy.
+Springtime is pollen time.
+This isn't just something many people notice, but also an increasing number of dogs.
+If you notice your dog sneezing more often, frequently rubbing its eyes, or constantly nibbling and licking its paws, this could be a sign of a pollen allergy.

 The mucous membranes and skin are often particularly affected.
-Red ears, watery eyes, or inflamed paw pads are typical symptoms.
-Recurrent ear infections can also occur in dogs with allergies.
+Reddened ears, watery eyes, or inflamed paw pads are typical symptoms.
+Recurring ear infections can also occur in dogs with allergies.

-Regularly washing your dog's paws after a walk helps remove pollen before it can be brought into the home or spread further.
-There are also special care products that can soothe and regenerate the skin.
+Regularly washing your dog 's paws after walks helps remove pollen before they're brought into the house or spread further.
+There are also special care products available that can soothe and regenerate the skin.

-You can also support your dog internally – more on this later when we talk about zeolite.
+And you can also support your dog internally – more on that later when we talk about zeolite.

 STEINKRAFT Zeolite for dogs in spring

-3. The big spring cleaning of the coat – coat change deluxe
+3. The big spring cleaning in the coat – shedding deluxe

-As soon as the temperatures rise, it all starts: the thick winter coat has to go, and the summer look is on.
-For many dogs, this is a stressful time, as the shedding process takes energy.
+As soon as the temperatures rise, it begins: the thick winter coat has to go, and the summer look is on.
+For many dogs, this means a strenuous phase, because shedding takes energy.

-STEINKRAFT Zeolite for Dogs: Shedding in Dogs - Tips for Less Shedding and a Healthy Coat and Home Remedies.
+STEINKRAFT Zeolite for Dogs: Shedding in dogs - tips for less hair and a healthy coat, and home remedies.
 Click here for another blog article.

-For you, this means brushing regularly.
-Depending on the coat type, it may be helpful to comb out loose hair daily so the skin can breathe better and prevent matting.
+For you, this means: brushing, and regularly.
+Depending on your coat type, it can be helpful to comb out loose hair daily so that the skin can breathe better and mats don't form.

-The skin also needs special attention during this time.
-It's often more sensitive, prone to dryness, or even flaking.
-An extra dose of nutrients from high-quality oils or supplements can work wonders.
+Skin also needs special attention during this time.
+It is often more sensitive now, prone to dryness or even flaking.
+An extra dose of nutrients from high-quality oils or supplementary feed can work wonders here.

 STEINKRAFT Zeolite for dogs in spring

-4. Wet meadows, mud and puddles – attention to paw care
+4. Damp meadows, mud and puddles – pay attention to paw care

-Spring is known for its fickle weather.
-A warm, sunny day is often followed by rain, and the ground remains damp for extended periods.
+Spring is known for its capricious weather.
+A warm, sunny day is often followed by rain, and the ground remains damp for a long time.
 This puts constant strain on your dog's paws.

 STEINKRAFT Zeolite for dogs in spring

-Wet grass, puddles, and mud attack the sensitive skin between the toes.
-Small cracks can develop, providing entry points for bacteria or fungi .
+Wet grass, puddle water, and mud attack the sensitive skin between the toes.
+This can cause small cracks, which then provide entry points for bacteria or fungi .

-It's best to rinse your dog's paws briefly with lukewarm water after every walk and dry them thoroughly – including between the toes.
-If necessary, you can also use a protective paw care cream.
+Ideally, you should rinse your dog's paws briefly with lukewarm water after every walk and dry them thoroughly – including between the toes.
+If needed, you can also use a protective paw care cream.

-5. Gentle restart – build up fitness slowly
+5. Gentle restart – gradually build up fitness

-After a rather leisurely winter, during which walks may have been shorter, many dogs need time to build up their fitness.
-Older dogs or those with joint problems especially benefit from a gentle return to exercise.
+After a rather leisurely winter, during which walks may have been shorter, many dogs need time to rebuild their fitness.
+Older dogs or those with joint problems especially benefit from a gentle reintroduction.

 Start with moderate distances and gradually increase the duration and pace.
-Observe your dog closely: Is he panting more than usual, stopping more often, or seems sluggish the next day?
-Then it's better to slow down a bit.
+Observe your dog closely: Is he panting more than usual, stopping more often, or does he seem lethargic the next day?
+If so, it's best to slow down.

-This way you can avoid overloading and enjoy extended spring rides together for a long time.
+This way you can avoid overexertion and enjoy long spring rides together for a long time.

 STEINKRAFT Zeolite for dogs in spring